seqscope/NovaScope-exemplary-downstream-analysis/docs/preparation/prestep2-input.md

 The input configuration file serves as the input for parameters and dataset paths.
 It should include: environment paths, input and output directory paths, output prefix, and analytical parameters.

-Define your preference for LDA+FICTURE or Seurat+FICTURE analytical strategy first, and include the appropriate configurations as follows.
-Please note that the below a guide for defining minimal parameters in FICTURE; for a comprehensive parameter list, refer to [FICTURE's protocol](https://github.com/seqscope/ficture/tree/protocol).
+Select your desired analytical approach, either "LDA + FICTURE" or "Seurat + FICTURE", and apply the corresponding configurations as detailed below.
+We provided an example configuration file for [LDA+FICTURE analysis](https://github.com/seqscope/NovaScope-exemplary-downstream-analysis/blob/main/input_data_and_params/input_data_and_params_lda.txt) and [Seurat+FICTURE analysis](https://github.com/seqscope/NovaScope-exemplary-downstream-analysis/blob/main/input_data_and_params/input_data_and_params_seurat.txt), separately.

+The following guidance outlines the basic parameters for FICTURE, with all other parameters defaulting to FICTURE's predefined settings.
+A detailed list of parameters for each step of the analysis can be found under the `AUXILIARY PARAMS` section within the corresponding script.
+More details for parameters can be found at [FICTURE](https://github.com/seqscope/ficture/tree/protocol).

 ```
 ## Environment Paths